rwblokzijl/Msc-thesis-EuroToken/thesis.md

 provided.

 1. **Enhanced digital efficiency**
-2. **cash-like features**
+2. **Cash-like features**
-3. **competitive features**
+3. **Competitive features**
-4. **monetary policy option**
+4. **Monetary policy option**
-5. **back-up system**
+5. **Back-up system**
-6. **international use**
+6. **International use**
 7. Minimise ecological footprint (cost saving and environmentally friendly)
-8. **ability to control the amount of digital euro in circulation.**
+8. **Ability to control the amount of digital euro in circulation.**
-9. cooperation with market participants
+9. Cooperation with market participants
-10. compliance with the regulatory framework
+10. Compliance with the regulatory framework
-11. safety and efficiency in the fulfilment of the Eurosystem’s goals
+11. Safety and efficiency in the fulfilment of the Eurosystem’s goals
-12. easy accessibility throughout the euro area
+12. Easy accessibility throughout the euro area
-13. conditional use by non-euro area residents
+13. Conditional use by non-euro area residents

 In this project we aim to conform to these requirements as best we can and we evaluate our solution by these requirements.
 The technical requirements are